salesforce-misc/HelloViolet.ai/docs/quickstart.md

 You can get started with Violet in a few ways.

-We have a [collection of samples](https://github.com/salesforce/violet-samples) and you should be able to deploy them straight from GitHub by clicking on the Deploy to Heroku button.
-The alternative, is when building your own voice scripts.
+If you want to just try out Violet or just look at how to build Voice Applications with Violet we have a [collection of samples](https://github.com/salesforce/violet-samples).
+You should be able to deploy them straight from GitHub by clicking on the Deploy to Heroku button.

+Alternative you can start building voice scripts.

 ## Building your own Voice Application

 When building your own voice scripts the best way is to work locally.

 First make sure that you have [Node.js](https://nodejs.org) installed.
-For Violet you Node v6.x or later.
+For Violet you need Node v6.x or later.

-You can then create a node project and then install the `violet` dependency by typing:
+You can then create a node project and install the `violet` dependency by typing:
 ```bash
 $ npm install violet --save
 ```